MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-scene-understanding.md

 > [!IMPORTANT]
 > Scene Understanding requires OpenXR and Unreal 4.27.1 or newer.

-The Microsoft OpenXR plugin must be used from the [Unreal Marketplace](https://www.unrealengine.com/marketplace/en-US/product/ef8930ca860148c498b46887da196239) or [GitHub](https://github.com/microsoft/Microsoft-OpenXR-Unreal/releases).
+The Microsoft OpenXR plugin must be used, available from the [Unreal Marketplace](https://www.unrealengine.com/marketplace/en-US/product/ef8930ca860148c498b46887da196239) or [GitHub](https://github.com/microsoft/Microsoft-OpenXR-Unreal/releases).

 Alternatively, start with the [OpenXR sample application](https://github.com/microsoft/Microsoft-OpenXR-Unreal) which demonstrates how to use Scene Understanding.